 1. Select all managers from the Department table.
 Change the department

-heading to DEPARTMENT_developer.
+heading to DEPARTMENT in sql_developer

 2. Display all employees information who have a commission (commission_pct * salary) greater than a user-defined value.
 Use a substitution parameter to prompt the user for the commission value.